Who We Are

 Trying To Help

 People just aren't aware of the collapse in biodiversity associated with the continuing loss of these habitats.
-Compared to climate change - a related isue, of course - it has been a small story in the media until recently.
+Over the years media coverage has improved, but compared to climate change - a related isue, of course - it has been a small story until recently.
 Part of what we do is to get this message out.

 We sell people the right plants and seeds, from the right suppliers.
-We're now a significant customer for some of these typically small, family run businesses.
+We're now a significant customer for some of these typically small, family run businesses, some of whom we've been dealing with for over a decade.

-We have close links to a number of specialist science based UK conservation charities, who we also help promote.
-Their work is as important as it is underfunded.
-Increasingly, we try to amplify their messages about good practice on social media.
-We donate some of our profits to these kind of NGOs.
+We have close links to a number of specialist science based UK conservation charities too, who we also help promote.
+Their work is as important as it is underfunded, and we try to amplify their messages about good practice whenever we can.
+We donate some of our profits to these kind of NGOs, amounting to £53k from 2016-2021.

-Some of our recent higher profile projects have included landscaping over 70 solar farms.
+Some of our higher profile projects have included landscaping over 70 solar farms.
 The two largest of these were each over 200 acres.
+We've supplied the plants for projects like Earth Watch's Tiny Forests, and other NGO clients include various Wildlife Trusts and Friends of the Earth.
 Our corporate clients have included Charlie Bigham, the Co-op, Good Energy, Hillier’s Nurseries, Nestle, M&S, and Noble Foods.
-We also supply and advise a number of government organisations and NGOs, and garden designers including Tom Stuart-Smith.
+We also supply and advise a number of government organisations and garden deisgners.

 We also operate two other websites: